kennja05/trip-tracker-fe/README.md

         a) Once the site is running visit localhost:3001/login
         b) Sign up for a new account, or feel free to message me to get the log in credentials for the test account
             - I strongly suggest not using a password that you use for other sites
-        c) Once logged in there are three main options - add new a trip, view and edit current/previous trips, and get        information for all tracked currencies
+        c) Once logged in there are three main options i)add new a trip
+            ii)view and edit current/previous trips
+            iii)get information for all tracked currencies

 Features
 ========

-**Log In**
+**Log In or Create an Account**

 ![Log In](https://media.giphy.com/media/lrUWxQV1PVmtcVuZys/giphy.gif)